Share this

 Barriers to Care for the LGBTQ+ Community

 Unfortunately, members of the LGBTQ+ community face many barriers when seeking care.
-This includes a lack of access to basic healthcare, sometimes stemming from a lack of health insurance or nearby healthcare providers not offering specific services LGBTQ+ patients may need.
+These barriers may include a lack of access to basic healthcare, which can stem from a lack of health insurance, fear of harm if hostile providers or staff identify them as part of the LGBTQ+ community, or a lack of nearby healthcare providers offering specific services LGBTQ+ patients may need.

 To aid in reducing these boundaries, Dorsen recommends that providers maintain a list of LGBTQ+-inclusive and affirming mental health resources to offer their patients.